Bible Study

 Romans 4:17 is often misquoted.

-Romans 4:17, the scripture that was being quoted in the defense of manifestation, is often misquoted among unsuspecting believers.
+Romans 4:17, the scripture quoted in defense of manifestation, is often misquoted among unsuspecting believers.
 A closer look shows it is not about us.
 It’s about God.

 When writing to the Romans in chapter 4, Paul began to talk about Abraham.
 There, in verse 17, he shared that Abraham was called the father of many nations in the presence of the God who gives life to the dead and calls into existence the things that do not exist.